|

 | Advisors: | Blitz, J |

-| Publication Date: | 1989 |
+| Issue Date: | 1989 |

 | Publisher: | Brunel University Institute for the Environment PhD Theses |

 | Abstract: | A study was made to identify and size surface breaking defects in ferromagnetic materials with eddy currents, whilst eliminating unwanted signals due to changes in magnetic permeability and probe lift-off.
 The former was overcome by the use of high frequencies and the latter by utilising the lift-off to characterise the defects.
 The lift- off or "touch" method was shown to be advantageous in that one could test steel objects having irregular surfaces, such as occurring with the presence of welds.
+In addition a theoretical investigation was undertaken to relate changes in the magnetic permeability, electrical conductivity and values of lift-off to the components of impedance of a detecting coil located above the plane surface of a ferromagnetic metal.
+The resultant theory was confirmed by experimental measurements. |

 | Description: | This thesis was submitted for the degree of Doctor of Philosophy and awarded by Brunel University. |